Davorking/ImageNet-utils/README.md

 ### Utility files to the ImageNet1k dataset.

-1. Extract the original ImageNet_train.tar, should get 1000 n_********.tar files.
+1. Extract the original ImageNet_train.tar, you would get 1000 n_********.tar files.
 Rename the parent folder with the name "train".

-2. Move train_extract_to_folder.sh into the "train" folder, execute the .sh file.
+2. Move the train_extract_to_folder.sh into the "train" folder, execute it.

-3. Extract the original ImageNet_val.tar, rename the folder "val"
+3. Extract the original ImageNet_val.tar, rename the folder with the name "val".

-4. Move val_move_into_folder.sh into the "val" folder, and execute the .sh file.
+4. Move the val_move_into_folder.sh into the "val" folder, and execute it as well.

-5. In the end, you should have the structure like this: imagenet
+5. In the end, you should have the file structure like this:\
+imagenet\
-├── train__
+├── train\
-│   ├── class1__
+│   ├── class1\
-│   │   ├── img1.jpeg__
+│   │   ├── img1.jpeg\
-│   │   ├── img2.jpeg__
+│   │   ├── img2.jpeg\
 │   │   └── ...
 │   ├── class2
 │   │   ├── img3.jpeg